phetsims/perennial/data/README.md

 d
 active-sims (auto-generated) is a list of all simulation repositories that can be built with chipper.
 Similar to runnables, but doesn't include repos with test code like sun, scenery-phet, etc.

-not-lintable (manually-generated) is the list of repos that have no `js` in them, and so can't be linted without
+no-lint (auto-generated) is the list of repos that have no `js` in them, and so can't be linted without
     encountering an eslint error like "Error: No files matching '{repo}' were found."
+You can also add any repo you don't want to be linted.

 phet-io (auto-generated) is the list of all simulations that are instrumented with PhET-iO features.
 This list is automatically fuzz
     tested and is used by phetmarks to dictate which sims have wrapper links.
 See